AnkitVS/AnkitVS/readme.md

 # Hi, :wave: there I'm [Ankit](https://www.linkedin.com/in/ankit-ved-ashm/)

-Currently I'm pursuing my **B.Tech** :mortar_board: from *SRMIST, Chennai*.
+I'm pursuing my **B.Tech** :mortar_board: from *SRMIST, Chennai*.
 Hopefully I've reached the *Final Year*  with a lot of hardwork and a little bit of dedication.
 Open for Job Opprtunities.

 ## What I do :point_down: